Walk-In Crisis Center

 Our Acute Treatment Unit (ATU) is a 16 bed treatment facility for adults in need of an inpatient stay due to a psychiatric or mental health crisis.
 Bridge House offers a residential level of care to adults experiencing a complex behavioral health crisis.
 It is a higher level of care than a Crisis Stabilization Unit, yet not as intense as an inpatient hospital.

 The ATU is a safe place for individuals who are experiencing suicidal risk or an inability to function due to a psychiatric emergency.
 The clinical and nursing team use an evidence-based approach called Illness Management and Recovery to help clients develop personal strategies for coping with mental illness and moving forward with their life.
-Services include:
+Crisis mental health services include:

 - Psychiatric evaluation